Can you kayak near the Hoover Dam?

 Las Vegas is full of great places to go kayaking.
 Depending on the tour you go on, you even have the chance to experience some history.
 One of the most popular man-made attractions in the area is Hoover Dam.
 Although you can see the dam as a tourist, can you get close by kayak?
 The answer is yes, you can, and a Hoover Dam kayak tour is a great way to do so.

-A Hoover Dam kayak tour is a great chance to see one of the country’s most iconic man-made sites.
-It is also an optimal way to become immersed in the natural beauty around Las Vegas.
+A Hoover Dam kayak tour is a great chance to see one of the country’s most iconic man-made sites and to immerse yourself in the natural beauty around Las Vegas.

 Kayaking Below the Hoover Dam

-The Hoover Dam is a historic site, but most people don’t know that there’s also quite a bit of history in its surrounding waters.
-The water that flows beneath the Hoover Dam is called the Black Canyon National Water Trail, and this water trail is the first designated water trail in the Southwest.
+The Hoover Dam is a historic site, but most people don’t know that its surrounding waters also have quite a bit of history.
+The water flowing beneath the Hoover Dam is called the Black Canyon National Water Trail, the first designated water trail in the Southwest.
 The Black Canyon National Water Trail covers 30 miles of river and is a diverse body of water with boils, eddies, and currents.
-Since the water can be treacherous, it’s a good idea to go with a group or knowledgeable guide if you are new to Colorado River kayaking or you don’t yet have the requisite skills to kayak in the waters around the Hoover Dam confidently.
+Since the water can be treacherous, it’s a good idea to go with a group or knowledgeable guide if you are new to Colorado River kayaking or don’t yet have the requisite skills to kayak in the waters around the Hoover Dam.

 What to Know About Logistics

-Regardless of whether you decide to go on a guided kayak Hoover Dam tour or kayak around the dam on your own, there are some important rules to be aware of.
+Regardless of whether you go on a guided kayak Hoover Dam tour or kayak around the dam on your own, there are some important rules to be aware of.
 Vehicle access around the Hoover Dam is restricted to authorized vehicles only in the Bureau of Reclamation security area.
-If you are planning to use your own kayak for paddling around Hoover Dam, you’ll need to arrange for an authorized service to drop you off.
+If you are planning to use your kayak for paddling around Hoover Dam, you’ll need to arrange for an authorized service to drop you off.
 Going on a tour with Blazin’ Paddles is a perfect way to launch where you want and have an authorized vehicle bring you to the proper starting location.
-In order to reach the launch site, you must be transported by a government official regardless of whether you’re boating solo or going with other people.
+To reach the launch site, you must be transported by a government official, regardless of whether you’re boating solo or going with other people.

 Starting on the Water Trail